damienstuart/trapex/README.md

 Blank lines are allowed, and those that start with `#` are for comments.

-There are 2 types of directives in the `trapex.conf` file:
+There are two types of directives in the `trapex.conf` file:

 * Configuration directives: